-Looking forward to the 2014/2015 year, the most important decision that Council faces is the proposed Waimea Dam.
-This proposed dam would provide a long term solution to the water needs of the Waimea Plains and surrounding urban areas, and would also address the problem of low flows in the Waimea River.
-We will be leading a major consultation on funding options preceding next year's Long Term Plan.
-There is a range of options for sharing costs across the District, water users and land owners in the area of benefit and we will need your feedback before Council decides on the best option.
+The proposed Waimea Dam is a solution to provide water for the Waimea Plains and surrounding urban areas and to address the problem of low flows in the Waimea River.
+The Council will be leading a major consultation in mid-2014 on funding options.
+There is a range of options for sharing costs across the District, water users and land owners in the area and we will need your feedback to decide on the best choice.
 A final decision on this project will be made as part of the Long Term Plan 2015-2025 process.

 That project, if it proceeds, along with many other demands for Council investment in infrastructure and community facilities as well as other goods and services, is likely to place pressure on the Council's debt and rates.
 We are therefore reviewing our financial strategy.
 We think it is time to pause and reflect on what we need to do to be in a better financial position in ten years time.
+That also means deciding how best to invest the resources that we do have to make Tasman an even better place than it is today.